Rafe Esquith: Controversy

-In March 2015 Esquith was placed on leave pending an LAUSD investigation into allegations of misconduct in his classroom.
-In June Esquith's lawyer Mark Geragos filed a formal complaint against the district, a precursor to a lawsuit.
-Geragos says that while the district has not clearly outlined the allegations against Esquith, after an "'initial' investigation was found to be meritless, LAUSD has taken it upon itself to manufacture new ways to attempt to defame Mr. Esquith.”
+In March 2015, Esquith was placed on leave pending an LAUSD investigation into allegations of classroom misconduct.
+His lawyer named Mark Geragos, filed a formal complaint against the district, a precursor to a lawsuit.
+Geragos says that while the district has not clearly outlined the allegations against Esquith, after an "'initial' investigation was found to be meritless, LAUSD has taken it upon itself to manufacture new ways to defame his client.
 LAUSD superintendent Ramon Cortines has said "there are serious issues that go beyond the initial investigation."
-LAUSD later revealed that the investigation had been expanded to include the unsubstantiated allegations of sexual abuse of a student in the 1970s who was 8 or 9 at the time, when Esquith was a teenager and employed with an afterschool program at Westside Jewish Community Center.
+They later revealed that the investigation had been expanded, including the allegations of sexual abuse of a student in the 1970s who was 8 or 9 at the time, when Esquith was a teenager and employed with an afterschool program at Westside Jewish Community Center.
 The alleged victim said he did not report the abuse to LAUSD until 2006, and the district then reported them to LAPD.
 No charges were filed at the time.
-In October 2015 the school board voted unanimously to fire Esquith.
+In October 2015, the school board voted unanimously to fire Esquith.
 Documents later obtained by the Los Angeles Times via the California Public Records Act included documentation of email communications with students deemed inappropriate by LAUSD.
-Soon after Esquith filed a $1 billion class-action lawsuit against the LAUSD on behalf of 2,000 teachers.
+Soon after, Esquith filed a $1 billion class-action lawsuit against the LAUSD on behalf of 2,000 teachers.
 The lawsuit came after multiple allegations claiming the school district had fired teachers on the brink of retirement in order to save money on retirement benefits.
-In September 2017 the Los Angeles Unified School District settled the lawsuits with Esquith for an undisclosed sum.
-As part of the settlement it was agreed that Esquith would receive lifetime health benefits and the satisfaction that the settlement included language intended to better protect the rights of teachers accused of wrongdoing.
+In September 2017, the Los Angeles Unified School District settled the lawsuits with Esquith for an undisclosed sum.
+The arrangement included an agreement wherein Esquith would receive lifetime health benefits and that the school district would include language that better protect the rights of teachers accused of wrongdoing.
 The settlement went on to state that, "Mr. Esquith has tendered his resignation, effective October 31, 2015, and L.A.
 Unified has retroactively accepted it."